Revu and MCP

 The connection between Revu and the AI model is entirely under your control.

-• The AI model can't browse your data on its own.
+• The model can't browse your data on its own.
 It only accesses your data when you give it a specific command that requires that data.

-No model training
+Data privacy and model training

-Regardless of this setting, if you choose to give positive or negative feedback on a response, the entire conversation will be sent to Claude for training.
+• Opt out of training: For most AI models, you can disable the use of your data for training and still receive the full benefit of MCP.
+Regardless of this setting, if you choose to give positive or negative feedback on a response, the entire conversation may be sent to the AI model for training.

 General FAQs